HPMortys/Test1/README.md

    Poject use **keras-ocr, tenserflow, opencv** for creating OCR model and **flask** for creating web-application.

 ### OCR
-   Keras is an open-source library that provides a Python interface for artificial neural networks.
-Keras acts as an interface for the TensorFlow library.
+  Optical Character Recognition (OCR) is used to process images or scanned documents to produce raw text or other structured output.
+  The first step will be creating the an automatic sequence of steps — a OCR pipeline.
+This pipeline transforms scanned documents into raw text data with OCR.
   OCR pipline consists of two parts **Detector and Recogniser**
    ```
    ```
 ### Server part